intel/CPU-Manager-for-Kubernetes/docs/cli.md

 ### `cmk init`

-Initializes the cmk configuration directory customized for NFV workloads, including three pools: _infra_, _shared_ and _exclusive_, with an additional fourth - _exclusive-non-isolcpus_ - if cores are provided.
+Initializes the cmk configuration configmap customized for NFV workloads, including three pools: _infra_, _shared_ and _exclusive_, with an additional fourth - _exclusive-non-isolcpus_ - if cores are provided.
 The _exclusive_ pool is EXCLUSIVE while the _shared_ and _infra_ pools